kujaw/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

 ### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+As part of the description, explain how you modified the _lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I blurred image using Gaussian blur filter to reduce image noise.
 Those two steps were necessary to further perform edge detection on the image using Canny edge detection algorithm.
 Afterwards I drafted area of interest for line finding algorithm so that no lines will be detected outside this area making whole process more accurate.
-Then the image is processed by Hough Line Transform to output detected straight lines.
-In the end both raw image and image with only lines draw are combined so user can see an image from camera with draw lines on it.
+Then the image is processed by Hough Line Transform to output detected straight lines on a black blackground.
+In the end both original image and image with only drawn lines are combined so user can see original image with lines.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right side of a lane, I modified the draw_lines() function by splitting lines for left and right lane using computed slopes of those lines.
+Then for each lane, for each slope and point I computed median so that I've got only one averaged slope and two averaged points for each line.
+In order to get more stability I've used moving average (median) over 10 last frames.
+In the end, I've got two averaged lines which I draw using cv2.lines() function.

 If you'd like to include images to show how the pipeline works, here is how to include an image: